-We expect research and development expenditures to continue to increase in 2005 if we exercise our option to co-fund certain later-stage research and development activities relating to ispinesib and SB-743921, advance research and development of our cardiovascular program, and initiate human clinical trials of one of our cardiac myosin activator compounds.
+We expect research and development expenditures to continue to increase in the second half of 2005 as we advance research and development of our cardiovascular program, and initiate human clinical trials for our drug candidate, CK-1827452, a cardiac myosin activator.
+In addition, research and development expenditures will increase significantly if we exercise our option to co-fund certain later-stage research and development activities relating to ispinesib and SB-743921.